imwithye/imwithye.github.io/content/posts/k3s-nat.md

 With built-in support for Flannel and WireGuard, k3s enables seamless networking without requiring additional software.

+### Firewall Configuration

+Before setting up your k3s cluster, it's crucial to configure your firewall to allow the necessary communication between nodes.
+Here are the key ports that need to be opened:

+1. **UDP 51820**: This port is essential for WireGuard communication, which k3s uses for its networking backend.
+2. **TCP 6443**: The Kubernetes API server port, used for cluster management.
+3. **TCP 80 and 443**: These ports are used for HTTP and HTTPS traffic, allowing you to expose services from your cluster.

 ### Setting Up with k3s

 First, install k3s on your cloud server and local agent: